 We always, always try to visit all the parts of a park, notably the splash pad AND playground, but even at 8am the playground had roughly (I counted) 57,372 day camp children playing at the park.
 Which made any picture taking completely unfeasible.

-I spent quite a bit of time yesterday morning messaging this borough back and forth trying to find out what time their splash pads opened in the morning, and finally received an answer.
-But even after adding the time onto their website (8am-8pm) the water wasn’t on when we arrived at about 8:10.
-LUCKILY, we met the nicest city employees EVER who turned on the water so I could take some lackluster photos and video.
+I spent quite a bit of time the other morning messaging this borough back and forth trying to find out what time their splash pads opened in the morning, and finally received an answer.
+But even after adding the time onto their website (8am-9pm) the water wasn’t on when we arrived at about 8:10.
+LUCKILY, we met the nicest city employees EVER who turned on the water so I could take some photos and video.
 Nicest people ever.
-Like really, they moved their equipment and everything, and changed the water sequencing so I could get every feature on video.
+Like really, they moved their equipment and everything and changed the water sequencing so I could get every feature on video.
 LOVE.

 There was still a bit of landscaping happening when we were there, as the splash pad had JUST opened, but there are (older) picnic tables right near the water, as well as benches and some cool wooden lounge chair type things nearby.